KilloPillers/UntitledShipGame/README.md

 ## User Interface and Input

 For my approach in the User Interface, I wanted to use a minimalist design to provide visually engaging interactions.
 This approach reduces visual clutter, easier navigation, and keeps players' attention on gameplay.
 The main menu features options to play, view credits, and exit.The pause menu, is an option to pause all gameplay, resume gameplay, or quit the current game.
 Credits menu highlights team contributions with a dynamic background of the game map.
-There are also two health bars, bottom health bar is the player's health bar, updating when the ship receives damage or gains damage.
+There are also two health bars , bottom health bar is the player's health bar, updating when the ship receives damage or gains damage.
+Smaller health bars shows boids and turrets health letting players know.
 The top health bar is the boss health bar, it only appears when the player enters the boss zone.
 Keyboard controls were implemented by groupmates.
 To use the ENGINE player needs to use Arrow keys, left key turn engine counterclockwise, right arrow key turn engine clockwise, and up key turn engine on.
 To use GUN payer needs to use key (A) to move gun counterclockwise, key (D) to move gun clockwise, and key (W) to shoot gun.
 To use SHIELD, key (H) moves shield counterclockwise, key (K) moves shield clockwise, and key (U) turns on the shield.
 Key (Esc) pauses game.
-.

 ## Movement/Physics